Human factors in diving equipment design: Recovery of an incapacitated diver

 Professional divers may be required to wear a harness suitable for lifting the diver out of the water in an emergency, and there will usually be an emergency recovery plan and the necessary extraction equipment and personnel available.
-Private recreational divers are not usually required to make any special provisions for an emergency, but recreational diving service providers may have a duty of care to their customers to provide for reasonably foreseeable emergencies with reasonably practicable facilities.
+Recreational divers are not usually required to make any special provisions for an emergency, but recreational diving service providers may have a duty of care to their customers to provide for reasonably foreseeable emergencies with practicable facilities.
 There may be a regional or membership organisation standard or code of practice.
-Getting an incapacitated diver out of the water onto a boat or the shore for first aid would usually be considered an expected level of care.
-Recreational divers are not required to wear lifting grade harness, so other plans should be in place, and these often necessitate removing equipment from the diver, and the risk of losing the equipment.
+Recovering an incapacitated diver from the water and providing first aid on the boat would usually be considered an expected level of care from a professional service provider.

+Recreational divers are not required to wear lifting rated harness, so other plans should be in place.
+These often necessitate removing equipment from the diver, and the risk of losing the equipment.
 Details of methods to recover a diver into a boat will vary depending on the geometry of the boat.
 Simply dragging a diver over the pontoon of an inflatable hull may work in many cases.
-Larger boats with higher freeboard may have lifting gear that can be put to use with a rescue sling.
-A diver lift is capable of lifting a diver, but some arrangements must be made to keep the diver in a safe position on the lift while lifting.
+Larger boats with higher freeboard may have lifting gear that can be used with a rescue sling.

 Tools

-Tools that are intended for use by divers should take into account the handicaps of the underwater environment on operator stability, mobility and control, within the full range of conditions in which they are likely to be used.
+Tools that are intended for use by divers should take into account the handicaps of the underwater environment on operator stability, mobility, and control, within the full range of conditions in which they are likely to be used.
 Buoyancy effects on tool and operator, water movement, and reduced sensory input can complicate underwater tool use.
 Use with gloves is common, and can be a problem when controls are small and clustered.

 Tool bags, pockets and lanyards

-Lanyards and clipping points can prevent loss of tools and equipment like cameras, lights and cutting tools in mid-water or poor visibility, but can increase entanglement risk.
+Lanyards and clipping points can prevent the loss of tools and equipment like cameras, lights and cutting tools in mid-water or poor visibility, but can increase entanglement risk.
 Carrying heavy tools can compromise the diver's ability to accurately control ascent and descent rates, so it is common practice for professional divers to have their tools delivered in a bag lowered from the surface, or to transport them in a basket on the stage or bell which transports the diver to the underwater workplace.
 Tools do not have to be carried inside the pressurised volume of a closed bell, so the basket or rack can be on the bell stage or clump weight.